 Height gain:800m

-Stay at Rush Lake at the height of 4700m
+Stay at Rush Lake at an altitude of 4700m

-This was an easy day till Rush Lake, but for the peak, it can be difficult.
+This was an easy day up to Rush Lake, but the peak can be difficult.

 .